 Project dependencies

-Many-to-many relationship refers to the relationship between two entities/tables A and B in which one element/row of A may be linked with many elements of B, and vice versa, one member of B may be linked to many elements of A.
+Many-to-many relationship refers to the relationship between two tables A and B in which one row of A may be linked with many rows of B, and vice versa, one row of B may be linked to many rows of A

 In this example, the book